What Is Medicare Part B and How Does it Work?

 Do I Have To Pay The Government for Medicare Part B?

 Yes.
-The standard premium that you pay the Social Security Administration for Medicare Part B for new Enrollees is $134 per month.
-If you are receiving a Social Security benefit, Social Security will withhold that from your benefit each month before they deposit that money in your bank account.
+The standard premium that you pay the Social Security Administration for Medicare Part B for new Enrollees is $135.50 per month.
+If you are receiving a Social Security or Railroad Retirement benefit, Social Security or Railroad Retirement will withhold that from your benefit each month before they deposit that money in your bank account.
 This is required by Social Security.
 They want to make sure they get their money so they take it away from you before you can spend it on something else.

-If you are not yet receiving a Social Security benefit, you will have to pay the premium directly to the Social Security Administration.
+If you are not yet receiving a Social Security benefit, you will have to pay the premium directly to the Social Security Administration or the Railroad Retirement Bureau.
 Usually, they will bill you for a quarterly premium at first.
-That’s $402 (3 times $134).
-Then, they will bill you until you begin to receive a Social Security benefit.
-In the past, Social Security has been billing new Medicare Part B Enrollees monthly but, recently, they have begun billing quarterly.
+That’s $406.50 (3 times $135.50).
+Then, they will bill you until you begin to receive a Social Security or Railroad Retirement benefit.
+In the past, Social Security and Railroad Retirement have been billing new Medicare Part B Enrollees monthly but, recently, they have begun billing quarterly.
+They may also send you a bill for up to 5 months of that premium so as to get your payments scheduled on the regular quarters, January through March, April through June, July through September and October through December.

 What Is IRMAA and What Do I Need To Know About It?